signalfx/signalfx-agent/docs/monitors/elasticsearch-query.md

 ## Data Model Transformation

-Understanding how this monitor transforms Elasticsearch responses to SignalFx datapoints.
+Read through the following section to understand how this monitor transforms Elasticsearch responses to SignalFx datapoints.

-At high level this monitor metricizes responses of following types -
+At high level this monitor metricizes responses of the following types -

 1. Metric aggregations inside one or more Bucket aggregations such as the `terms` and `filters` aggregations.
 Dimensions on a datapoint are determined by the aggregation name (dimension name)